-Use a rolling pin to flatten the marzipan into a square (about 18 cm x 18 cm).
+- Use a rolling pin to flatten the marzipan into a square (about 7-inch x 7-inch).

-Cut the marzipan into equal portions (about 36 portions or cookies).
+- Cut the square into equal portions (about 36 portions).

-Take a portion and roll it into a ball.
+- Take a piece and roll it into a ball.

-Place the marzipan cookies on a baking tray lined with a baking sheet.
-Do this for all the portions.
+- Place the cookies on a baking tray lined with a baking sheet.

-Place baking tray in the lower part of the oven for 15 to 20 minutes, or until the top of the cookies has turned golden.
+- Place the cookies in the lower part of the oven for 15 to 20 minutes, or until their top turned golden.

 - Set aside and let your freshly baked marzipan cookies cool.